pboivin/flou/README.md

 **Features:**

 - Transforms images on initial page load — does not expose Glide URLs
-- Useable in static site generators and CLI scripts
+- Useable with static site generators and in CLI scripts
 - Framework agnostic — a set of plain PHP classes

 **Requirements:**